Tethik/faktura/README.md

 # faktura
 Simple invoicing webapplication using HTML templates.
+The goal of the application is to be an invoice pdf creator, with some minor customer-database features.

 # Installation
 I recommend using a virtualenv.
 [See this guide for a great explanation.](http://docs.python-guide.org/en/latest/dev/virtualenvs/)